 PCTPA and CH2M HILL signed a contract in February 2011.

-- Phase 2 — a 2.8-mile segment for carpool and auxiliary lanes in both directions from Placer/Sacramento county line to Eureka Road.
+- Phase 2 — a 2.8-mile segment for carpool and auxiliary lanes in both directions from Placer/Sacramento County line to Eureka Road.
 Construction Cost — $31.2 million.
 Started in May 2008 and was opened to the public in October 2011.

 - Phase 3 — a 2.2-mile segment for auxiliary and carpool lanes in both directions from Eureka Road to about 1 mile east of SR 65.
 Construction cost — $45.3 million.
-Work was awarded in May 2009 and was opened to the public in October 2011.
+Work was started in May 2009 and was opened to the public in October 2011.

-I-80/Eureka Rd.
-Interchange Improvements
+I-80/Eureka Road Interchange Improvements

 SR 65 Lincoln Bypass